Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

 We define in this section the complexity classes $\F\alpha$.
+We rely for this on the fast-growing functions $F_\alpha$ of \citet{lob70} as a standard against which we can measure high complexities (c.f.~\autoref{ssub-fg}).
+In logic and recursion theory, these functions are used to generate the classes of functions $\FGH\alpha$ when closed under substitution and limited primitive recursion (see~\autoref{ssub-rec}).
+These classes are however not suitable for our complexity classification objectives: the class $\FGH\alpha$ contains indeed arbitrary finite compositions of the function $F_\alpha$.
+We define instead in \autoref{sub-fgcc} each $\F\alpha$ class as the class of problems decidable within time bounded by a single application of $F_\alpha$ composed with any function $p$ already defined in the lower levels $\FGH\beta$ for $\beta<\alpha$.

-The hierarchies of functions, function classes, and complexity classes we employ in order to deal with non-elementary complexities are all indexed using ordinals, and we reuse the very rich literature on subrecursion~\citep[e.g.][]{rose84,odifreddi99,sw12}.
+These hierarchies of functions, function classes, and complexity classes we employ in order to deal with non elementary complexities are all indexed using ordinals, and we reuse the very rich literature on subrecursion~\citep[e.g.][]{rose84,odifreddi99,sw12}.
 We strive to employ notations compatible with those of \citet[Chapter~4]{sw12}, and refer the interested reader to their monograph for proofs and additional material.